 As we all know there are many things in Android Development to explore and learn.
 Actually, there is no limit to learn.

 There is no limit for learning but the time is limited.

 Let’s start, how we all have started the Android Development.
 We all use to write the whole code in the single class that is Activity either it’s data fetching or any type of logic.
-As we were busy in learning about the Android Components, we had never taken care of good programming practices.
-We never thought what can be a good code as we just wanted to make the things work.
+As we were busy learning about the Android Components, we had never taken care of good programming practices.
+We never thought about what can be a good code as we just wanted to make things work.
 If something is working, we say the code is perfect.
 So, ultimately we have our starting one year in learning Android and getting things done.

 Now what after 1 year of experience?

 As I have already told that there are many things to learn but the time is limited.
 So what should we learn first?